-A UCITS may borrow money and securities on a temporary basis provided that such borrowing represents no more than 10% of its assets.
+Such borrowing shall not exceed 15% of its assets in total.
 Generally, borrowing is used to finance redemption requests, not to invest.

-UCITS may invest in derivative financial instruments which can provide leverage, and can enter into back-to-back loans to acquire foreign currencies.
+UCITS may invest in derivative financial instruments that can provide leverage, and can enter into back-to-back loans to acquire foreign currencies.

-For the above transactions, a UCITS may pledge its own securities as collateral provided that the custodian bank agrees.
+For the above transactions, a UCITS may provide security such as a pledge on securities it owns as collateral.

-Securities lending transactions, as well as repurchase agreement transactions and reverse repurchase agreement transactions can only be used by UCITS for the purpose of efficient portfolio management.
+Securities lending transactions, as well as repurchase agreement transactions and reverse repurchase agreement transactions, can only be used by UCITS for the purpose of efficient portfolio management.